kilna/python-lambda-docker/README.md

 ### Building and Testing the Lambda Function

-If you would like to builf the lambda function (which will package the function and all its dependencies), run:
+If you would like to build the lambda function (which will package the function and all its dependencies), run:

 ```
 $ docker run example-lambda-image lambda build